Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

 To verify the platform functionality, we will create a project with AIE + PL kernel and PS application and run it on VCK190 board.

-1. Create vector addtion application on the custom platform
+1. Create vector addition application on the custom platform

    - Select menu **File -> New -> Application Project**.
    - Go through the welcome page and click **Next**.